cemtorun/learning_web_dev/Section 31: RESTful Routing/week31_notes.md

 Index and show are read routes.
 New and create are create routes (one is get other is post req).
 Edit and update are update routes.
+Update is a PUT request (another HTTP verb).

+## Folder Traversal

+Also, if you're confused on how to traverse folders using the following syntaxes: ./, ../, and /, then see below:

+/ means go back to the root folder, then traverse forward/downward.

+./ means begin in the folder we are currently in (current working directory) and traverse forward/downward in the tree.

+../ means go up one directory, then begin the traverse.

+## Misc

+<%-  %>   // THIS RUNS something as code

+- can be used to allow user to put in html through input